-There is new study published in The Lancet.
-The original study focused on the benefits of oral birth control.
-One main benefit, according to the study, is that oral contraceptive use for five years can have tremendous effect on the health of a woman as she ages, becoming more vulnerable to endometrial-uterine cancers.
+A new study published by the respected journal, The Lancet, has revealed more than the expected benefits of oral contraceptive medications.
+One main benefit, according to the study, is that oral contraceptive use for five years can have a tremendous effect on the health of a woman as she ages, becoming more vulnerable to endometrial-uterine cancers.

 Two of the claims made by the study is that endometrial cancer risks can be reduced by the use of oral contraceptives and that oral contraceptives can also provide long-term protection against uterine cancers.

-Scientists are still unclear how exactly the pill prevents endometrial cancer, but the relationship could significantly impact women of color.
+While scientists don’t yet fully understand how contraceptive pills work to prevent endometrial cancer, it is clear that this discovery could have a significant impact on women of color.
 Risk factors for endometrial cancer include diabetes, high blood pressure, and specifically obesity.
 All of these risk factors are all ongoing health issues for African-American women.